cmer/lg-tv-control-macos/README.md

 This script uses Hammerspoon to detect system events such as power off, sleep, and wake.

-## Requirements
+## Pre-installation Requirements

 - [Homebrew](https://brew.sh/)

+### Automatically installed requirements
 - Python 3.8.x
 - [Hammerspoon](https://www.hammerspoon.org/)
 - [LGWebOSRemote](https://github.com/klattimer/LGWebOSRemote) (version 2023-12-11 or newer)

 ### Installing Requirements

 This assumes that you already have [Homebrew](https://brew.sh) installed.
 If you don't, get it first.
+The rest will be installed automatically by the installation script.

 ### Installation